 Property, plant and equipment

 The Group has both defined contribution and defined benefit pension plans.
 Costs for defined contribution pension plans are expensed in pace with payment of premiums.
 Defined benefit pension plans with Alecta are reported as defined contribution plans, since insufficient information is available to report these as defined benefit plans.
-The pension liability refers to defined benefit pension obligations, calculated annually for the Group in accordance with IAS 19 with the assistance of an external actuary.
-All changes in the net pension liability are recognized immediately when they arise.
-Service and interest costs are recognized in the income statement, while remeasurements such as of actuarial gains and losses are recognized in other comprehensive income.
+No current employees has defined benefit plans.
+The pension liability refers to defined benefit pension obligations for former CEOs calculated annually for the Group in accordance with IAS 19 with the assistance of an independent actuary.
+All changes in the pension liability are recognized immediately when they arise.
+Interest costs are recognized in the income statement, while remeasurements such as of actuarial gains and losses are recognized in other comprehensive income.

 Long-term incentive program

-Industrivärden’s long-term incentive programs are cash-settled programs in which the employees can invest a certain portion of their fixed salary in Industrivärden shares, and after three years receive performance and matching shares, provided that they are still employed.
-The cost of the program is allocated over a three-year period and is reported under the item Management cost.
-The liability for the program is remeasured at fair value at the end of each accounting period.
-Industrivärden has entered into a share swap in order to limit the cost.
-The share swap’s change in value is reported under the item Management cost.
+Industrivärden’s long-term incentive programs are cash-settled programs in which the employees can invest a certain portion of their base salary in Industrivärden stock, and after three years receive performance and matching shares, provided that they are still employed.
+For more information about the programs, see Note 6.
+The cost of the programs is allocated over a three-year period and is reported under the item Management cost.
+The liability for the programs is remeasured at fair value in connection with each book-closing.
+Industrivärden has entered into a share swap to limit the cost.
+The share swap is remeasured on a continuing basis at fair value, and the change in value is reported under the item Management cost.